- The historic V&A is one of the best museums in London, and is well worth a visit for any family who love exploring together.

 - Though admission is free, some temporary exhibitions do require paid tickets.

 - The closest Tube station to the V&A is South Kensington (District, Circle and Piccadilly lines), a five-minute walk.
 There is an underground tunnel that leads you to the Museum from this station.
 This is not wheelchair accessible.

-- Gloucester Road Tube Station (District, Circle and Piccadilly lines) is also around a ten-minute walk away.
+- Gloucester Road Tube station (District, Circle and Piccadilly lines) is also around a 10-minute walk away.

 - Car parks near the V&A include Chelsea Cloisters Pure Parking, which is open 24 hours a day year round and is a seven-minute walk from the V&A. Parking for two hours here costs £14.
 Harrington Road is another nearby car park, at an 11 minute walk from the museum and costs £9 for two hours.

 - There are 12 parking spaces for those with Blue Badges on Exhibition Road on the west side of the museum.